DevExpress/devextreme-documentation/api-reference/10 UI Components/dxOverlay/1 Configuration/wrapperAttr.md

 ---
 ---
 ##### shortDescription
 Specifies the <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes" target="_blank">global attributes</a> for the UI component's wrapper element.
+The wrapper is the first element in the UI component's container and ususally has the `dx-overlay-wrapper` class.

 ---
 ---